lwtnn/lwtnn/README.md

 There are a few other less important files that contain debugging code and utilities.

-#### The High Level Interface ####

-Open `include/LightweightNeuralNetwork.hh` and find the class declaration for `LightweightNeuralNetwork`.
-The constructor takes three arguments:

- - A vector of `Input`s: these structures give the variable `name`, `offset`, and `scale`.
-Note that these are applied as `v = (input + offset) * scale`, so if you're normalizing inputs with some `mean` and `standard_deviation`, these are given by `offset = - mean` and `scale = 1 / standard_deviation`.
- - A vector of `LayerConfig` structures.
-See the below section for an explanation of this class.
- - A vector of output names.

-The constructor should check to make sure everything makes sense internally.
-If anything goes wrong it will throw a `NNConfigurationException`.

-After the class is constructed, it has one method, `compute`, which takes a `map<string, double>` as an input and returns a `map` of named outputs (of the same type).
-It's fine to give `compute` a map with more arguments than the NN requires, but if some argument is _missing_ it will throw an `NNEvaluationException`.
-All the exceptions inherit from `LightweightNNException`.

 #### The Low Level Interface ####